AzazelN28/http-live-streaming/README.md

 }

 mp4info(filePath).then((videoInfo) => {
-  // Destructuring utilizado para obtener las partes claves necesarias
+  // Destructuring used to obtain the necessary key parts
-  // para generar el MP4.
+  // to generate the MP4.
   const {
     tracks: [
       {